Audio-Synchronized Visual Animation: Experiments

-\paragraph{Model Comparison} We compared to prior works on \db and Landscapes in \cref{tab:model_comparison_avsync15,tab:model_comparison_landscape,fig:benchmark_avsync15,fig:benchmark_landscapes}.
+\newparagraph{Model Comparison} We compared to prior works on \db{} and Landscapes in \cref{tab:model_comparison_avsync15,tab:model_comparison_landscape,fig:benchmark_avsync15,fig:benchmark_landscapes}.
 In \cref{tab:model_comparison_avsync15}, CoDi achieves inferior results on almost all metrics.
 TPoS(I+T+A) shows strong image quality (FID), but is worse in video quality (FVD) and synchronization (RelSync).
-TempoToken, on the other hand, is better at synchronization rather than visual quality, likely due to lack of image input.
+TempoToken, on the other hand, is better at synchronization rather than visual quality, likely due to the lack of image input.
 AADiff is competitive on synchronization but extremely bad on image quality (FID).
 This is expected as AADiff adjusts each frame using audio amplitude, producing visual changes that highly correlate to audio changes temporally but may be overwhelmed by noises, as shown in \cref{fig:benchmark_avsync15}.
 On Landscapes, its similar FVD to \textit{Static} but abnormally higher AlignSync and RelSync also suggest that it only applied minor modifications to the input image due to lack of sound changes, as shown in \cref{fig:benchmark_landscapes}.
 Without audio input, VideoCrafter performs poorly on synchronization.
-It also has difficulty faithfully adhering to the input frame, as in \cref{fig:benchmark_avsync15}.
-Our \method, however, achieves the best animation results on almost all metrics.
-On Landscapes, \method also performs the best on FID and FVD, with other metrics being similar to the groundtruth.
-We provide qualitative comparison in \cref{fig:benchmark}.
+It also has difficulty faithfully adhering to the input frame, as in \cref{fig:benchmark_avsync15}. \method{} achieves the best animation results on almost all metrics.
+On Landscapes, \method{} also performs the best on FID and FVD, with other scores being similar to ground truth.

-\paragraph{User Study} We invited 15 participants to compare 4 animation models with top overall performance (VideoCrafter, AADiff, I2VD, \method) on \db, based on 3 metrics in \cref{tab:main_results}.
+\newparagraph{User Study} We invited 15 participants to compare 4 animation models with top overall performance (VideoCrafter, AADiff, I2VD, \method) on \db, based on 3 metrics in \cref{tab:main_results}.
 The 4 models generated videos conditioned on the same test examples (audio+image).
 Each test example was independently evaluated by 2 participants to select their most preferred generation (vote) on each metric.
-In total, we evaluated all 150 test examples on \db, collecting 150$\times$2=300 votes on each metric. \cref{tab:model_comparison_avsync15} shows votes each model received. \method received the most votes on all metrics.
+In total, we evaluated all 150 test examples on \db, collecting 150$\times$2=300 votes on each metric. \cref{tab:model_comparison_avsync15} shows votes each model received.